kkrypt0nn/rust-boilerplate/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

-1. Fork the repo and create your branch from `main`.
+1. Fork the repo and create your branch from `main`
 2. Keep consistency with the current state of the codebase
-3. Format the code of the files properly.
+3. Format the code of the files properly
 4. Issue that pull request!

 ## License